owen2345/pub_sub_model_sync/README.md

 ## **TODO**
 - Auto publish update only if payload has changed (see ways to compare previous payload vs new payload)
-- Improve transactions to exclude similar messages by klass and action.
+- Improve transactions to exclude similar notifications by klass and action.
 Sample:
     ```PubSubModelSync::MessagePublisher.transaction(key, { same_keys: :use_last_as_first|:use_last|:use_first_as_last|:keep*, same_data: :use_last_as_first*|:use_last|:use_first_as_last|:keep })```
 - Add DB table to use as a shield to prevent publishing similar notifications and publish partial notifications (similar idea when processing notif)
 - Last notification is not being delivered immediately in google pubsub (maybe force with timeout 10secs and service.deliver_messages)